gregoryAndrikopoulos/Keyforge/README.md

 # Keyforge 🔑

-Keyforge is a web application for generating random, secure passwords.
+A web application for generating random, secure passwords.
 It is built with **React** and powered by **Vite** for fast development and optimized builds.